Steap/upt-macports-update/README.md

 - Remove no longer needed requirements from "depends_lib-append"

 ## Shortcomings
-- Only works with PyPI ports
+- Only works with PyPI and Rubygems ports
 - Does not add new dependencies if there were no dependencies to begin with